carlomedina/edgar-analytics-submission/README.md

 At the start of processing the data, we take the time of the first user.
 Say this time is t = 1.
 We then add all the users whose time is  t = 1 by sequentially going down te file.
 All these users will be added at the last element of the queue.

 Suppose that the next user happens at t = 2 (one second after).
 We shift the queue by one by dequeuing the leftmost entry (in this case it is still empty), and adding an empty dictionary at the end.
-We then add all users who hit at t = 2. **This process essentially is like moving a discrete time window (the box) through a discrete time points.**
+We then add all users who hit at t = 2. **This process essentially is like moving a discrete time window (_see the box below_) through a discrete time points.**

 Similar process occur until we reach time t = 5.
 As we move to t = 6, all those users who accessed the website at t = 1 have their sessions expired at t = 5.
 Once we found a user whose hit time is t = 6, before we process them, we will deque these users whose last hit time is t = 1 and flush them and write their records to file.
 After dequeuing and queuing a new empty dictionary, we can then process the users with hit time t = 6.
 This is the reason behind the queue size being one more than the length of the session threshold: [users to flush, active, active, active, active]